LBC-LNBio/pyKVFinder/README.rst

         A path to TOML-formatted file for writing file paths and cavity characterization (volume, area and interface residues) per cavity detected
     * ``output`` : *str, default 'cavity.pdb'*
         A path to PDB file for writing cavities
+    * ``include_plot_frequencies`` : *bool, default False*
+        Whether to plot frequencies (residues and classes of residues) to PDF file
     * ``nthreads`` : *int, default 'number of cpus - 1'*
         Number of threads

   :Returns:
-    A file with PDB-formatted data corresponding to cavity points and a file with TOML-formatted data corresponding to file paths and cavity characterization per detected cavity
+    A file with PDB-formatted data corresponding to cavity points, a file with TOML-formatted data corresponding to file paths and cavity characterization per detected cavity and optionally a PDF file with histograms of calculated frequencies (residues and classes of residues) of each detected cavity.

 Van der Waals Radii File Template
 =================================